aroberge/friendly-traceback-docs/docs/source/index.rst

 To do
 ------

-We sometimes add notes about planned changes or additions to the documentation in various sections.
-Any such note is listed below as a visible reminder.
+I sometimes add notes about planned changes or additions to the documentation in various sections.
+Any such note is listed below as a visible reminder, mostly for my own purpose.

 .. todolist::